History of Suresnes: The Seine

 Suresnes quay, with the dam in the background.

 Until the French Revolution, while Suresnes was part of the territory of the Abbey of Saint-Germain-des-Prés, the stretch of the Seine in front of the village belonged to the Abbey of Saint-Denis, known as the “prévôté de la Cuisine” (because its revenues were used to cover the monks' kitchen expenses).
 Properties, wharves, and boats on the islands paid fees to the provost.
 After the Revolution, the Seine became part of Paris to the east (Bois de Boulogne) and Suresnes to the west.
 In 1669, Saint-Denis surveyor Claude Lescuyer surveyed the islets in the Seine opposite Suresnes.
-He mentioned the existence of three islands that had now disappeared: l'île au Mair (or Mer), l'île de Suresnes (or du Bac) and Le Motteau (or Javeau de Suresnes), which lined the right bank of the river and had been given by the abbot of Saint-Denis to the bishop of Paris, who then ceded them to the abbey of Saint-Germain.
+He mentioned the existence of three islands that had now disappeared: l'île au Mair (or Mer), l'île de Suresnes (or du Bac), and Le Motteau (or Javeau de Suresnes), which lined the right bank of the river and had been given by the abbot of Saint-Denis to the bishop of Paris, who then ceded them to the abbey of Saint-Germain.
 As time went by, however, they were eventually welded to the neighboring riverbank. Île au Mair, 50 hectares in size, was located at the level of the Longchamp Racecourse, began to the south by a road leading to Boulogne, and ended at the Seine with a watering hole; an arm of the river separated it from the bank, and a ditch from the neighboring island to the north, Île de Suresnes.
 The latter also had a moat to the east.
 The ferryman's house and pier were located there, as was the Brisemiche fountain.
-The island covered 10 hectares, of which 12 arpents were cultivated by a farmer.
+The island covered 10 hectares, of which a farmer cultivated 12 arpents.
 Finally, Le Motteau was a small island located between the first two, measuring 2 arpents and 16 perches.
 René Sordes hypothesizes that the lakes and rivers to the west of the Bois de Boulogne are the heirs to these ancient ditches between the islands.

 Quai de Suresnes, with the Île de Puteaux on the right, where the municipality owned land for a long period of the Ancien Régime.

 A map of the Seine made by Father Jean Delagrive, the king's geographer, in 1731 mentions the existence of two bassiers, “river bottoms raised by sand and stones”: the Marinet (from the Saint-Cloud bridge to the Avre aqueduct) and the Muret (at the southernmost tip of the Ile de Puteaux).
 When the water level was low, the herds of Suresnes could cross over the bassiers, making the Seine fordable, to reach the island's pastures.